 For three lively evenings, the vibrant city of Cologne played host to the annual Pint of Science event in three cozy local pubs.
 There, over 200 science fans gathered to engage with enthusiastic researchers from various scientific disciplines, exchanging ideas and experiences over pints of their favorite beverages.
 The twelve thought-provoking talks presented during the event were delivered with a perfect blend of creativity and simplicity, captivating the audience’s imagination.

 The diverse range of topics covered in the talks spanned microbiology, plant sciences, molecular medicine, and quantum physics, attracting a wide spectrum of individuals from different backgrounds.
 With a packed attendance, the pubs radiated an atmosphere of joy and excitement.
-Among the attendees was Nina Solia, a biology enthusiast, who shared her experience of the evening, saying:

 Each event featured a young scientist from ML4Q, who passionately shared insights into their research.
 Christoph Ringkamp kicked off the first evening, leading the audience on a journey into “The Secret Life of Crystals” creating new materials with exciting properties that work on the quantum scale.

 On another evening, Andrea Bergschneider posed the intriguing question, “Why were lightsabers absent in our reality?”
 She explained how the iconic weapons from the Star Wars saga, which use light as their source, are currently unattainable due to the non-interacting nature of photons.
 However, she introduced possibilities of “Making Photons Interact” through optical resonators, which are new types of particles with promising applications.